T20X/notes/interview.md

 - make him actually like you and be comfrtable with you
 - try to ask some questions to confirm your assumptions and see if the interviewer eats the bait
 - try to bait the interviewer into your area
+- Try to iterate through few solutions and see if you can bait the interviewer into to confirm if you are on the right track!

 # make sure you are rested, go to the gym before the interview